NCT (group): 2021–2023: Universe, new sub-units, end of expansion, member departures, and Golden Age

-On May 10, Lucas confirmed his departure from NCT and WayV to pursue individual endeavors, following a 21-month hiatus.
+On May 10, 2023, Lucas confirmed his departure from NCT and WayV to pursue individual endeavors, following a 21-month hiatus.
 On May 24, Sungchan and Shotaro departed from NCT to join SM Entertainment's new boy group Riize.
 It was also announced that SM Rookies trainees Eunseok and Seunghan, who were expected to debut in NCT Tokyo and had previously appeared in the variety show Welcome to NCT Universe, would join Riize.

-On June 5, Taeyong released his first EP, Shalala, becoming the first member of NCT to debut as a soloist.
+On June 5, 2023, Taeyong released his first EP, Shalala, becoming the first member of NCT to debut as a soloist.
 On July 27, SM Entertainment aired the survival reality show NCT Universe: LASTART, where trainees competed to debut as part of NCT's final sub-unit.
 Among ten contestants, five were chosen to join SM Rookies trainees Yushi and Sion in the lineup of NCT Tokyo, now known as NCT New Team: Sion, Riku, Yushi, Jungmin, Daeyoung, Ryo, Sakuya.

-On August 28, NCT reunited for their fourth studio album, Golden Age.
+On August 28, 2023, NCT reunited for their fourth studio album, Golden Age.
 The album contains two singles, "Golden Age" and "Baggy Jeans", with the latter reuniting the members from NCT U's debut single "The 7th Sense".
 They later held five full-group concerts, titled NCT Nation: To The World.
 They performed at the Incheon Munhak Stadium in South Korea and at the Yanmar Stadium Nagai and Ajinomoto Stadium in Japan, with NCT New Team serving as the opening act for the Japan shows.
 On October 2, Jungmin departed from NCT New Team for health reasons, with the unit's final lineup consisting of six members.
 On October 8, NCT New Team released their pre-debut single "Hands Up"; the "New Team" subunit later officially debuted as NCT Wish on February 28, 2024.

+2024–present: NCT members solo debut, NCT JNJM, and Mark and Winwin's departures

-On August 28, 2024, Taeil was removed from NCT following sexual offense allegations.
+In 2024, four NCT members made their debut as soloists: Ten released his self-titled EP on February 13, followed by Doyoung with the studio album Youth on April 22, Jaehyun with the studio album J on August 26, and Yuta with the EP Depth on October 5.
+On August 28, Taeil was removed from NCT following sexual offense allegations.

+In 2026, SM Entertainment announced the formation of the seventh NCT sub-unit consisting of members Jeno and Jaemin, named NCT JNJM, and released their first EP Both Sides, on February 23.
+SM Entertainment announced on April 3, that Mark would conclude his contract on April 8, exactly ten years after his initial debut.
+The agency stated that the decision followed an "extensive conversations" regarding his future path.
+Consequently, Mark would also depart from all NCT sub-units, including NCT 127 and NCT Dream.

+On July 8, 2026, SM announced that Winwin's contract concludes on July 9, thus he is leaving both NCT and its subunit WayV.